SidneyNemzer/helium-3/docs/spec.md

 Robots with an active shield are immune to all damage, but taking any damage or performing any action disarms the shield.
 Hitting a shielded robot with a laser stops the laser.

 Shields can also be used to deflect lasers; when shielding a robot, the player can optionally choose a direction to deflect lasers.
 Any lasers hitting the shield deflect in the chosen direction.
 Just like firing a laser, deflection happens at 45 degree angles (including back at the source of the laser).
-A laser can be deflected by multiple robots.
+A laser can be deflected by multiple times by different robots.